TikhonJelvis/RL-book/chapter8/chapter8.md

 This simple single-period setting involves $m + 1$ fundamental assets $A_0, A_1, \ldots, A_m$ where $A_0$ is a riskless asset (i.e., it's price will evolve deterministically from $t=0$ to $t=1$) and $A_1, \ldots, A_m$ are risky assets.
 We denote the Spot Price (at $t=0$) of $A_j$ as $S_j^{(0)}$ for all $j = 0, 1, \ldots, m$.
 We denote the Price of $A_j$ in  $\omega_i$ as $S_j^{(i)}$ for all $j = 0, \ldots, m, i = 1, \ldots, n$.
 Assume that all asset prices are real numbers, i.e., in $\mathbb{R}$ (negative prices are typically unrealistic, but we still assume it for simplicity of exposition).
 For convenience, we normalize the Spot Price (at $t=0$) of the riskless asset $A_O$ to be 1.
 Therefore,

 $$S_0^{(0)} = 1 \text{ and } S_0^{(i)}= 1 + r \text{ for all } i = 1, \ldots, n$$
-where $r$ represents the constant risk-free rate of growth.
-We should interpret this risk-free rate of growth as the ["time value of money"](https://en.wikipedia.org/wiki/Time_value_of_money) and $\frac 1 {1+r}$ as the risk-free discount factor corresponding to the "time value of money".
+where $r$ represents the constant riskless rate of growth.
+We should interpret this riskless rate of growth as the ["time value of money"](https://en.wikipedia.org/wiki/Time_value_of_money) and $\frac 1 {1+r}$ as the riskless discount factor corresponding to the "time value of money".

 ## Portfolios, Arbitrage and Risk-Neutral Probability Measure